ari-sar/tweetx/README.md

 ## Please start the tweetx-backend first to have error free experience

+## I have used Tailwind CSS for styling the components

-## After login, the logo navigates to the login page.
+## After login, clicking the logo navigates to the login page.
 It was done intentionally for the ease of testing the project

 ## Route guard was intentionally not added